1fatalix1/arc19-minter/README.md

 * index.js
   * MAIN_ACCOUNT_MNEMONIC - your account mnemonic (each word is space separated).
   * MAIN_ACCOUNT_ADDRESS - your account address.
   * PINATA_TOKEN - your Pinata JWT token.
 You can get it from [Pinata API Keys page](https://app.pinata.cloud/keys).
+Set it only if you are using Pinata as pinning a service.
+  * WEB3STORAGE_TOKEN - your web3.storage JWT token.
+You can get it from [web3.storage API Keys page](https://web3.storage/tokens).
+Set it only if you are using web3.storage as pinning a service.
+  * pinningService - set it to either `pinningServices.PINATA` or `pinningServices.WEB3STORAGE`.
+Default value is `pinningServices.PINATA`
   * noPinRun - set to true to mint all assets by using creator's address as reserve address.
   * dryRun - only outputs to console.
 Handy to check if everything is working fine.
   * assetsCount - total assets count to be minted.
 Used to generate sequence numbers of equal length (000001, 000002, 010000, etc.).